1AyaNabil1/Leap-Smart-Control-System/Chatbot/Readme.md

 - Assist in recipes using RAG system.
 - Categorize shopping lists.
 - General chat.
-Intent detection using LlaMa 3 and memory and context handling using Lang Chain.**
+- Detect intent using LlaMa 3 and memory and context handling using LangChain.**